rifaterdemsahin/prometheusremotewrite/README.md

-# THIS IS SELF LEARNING GITHUB REPO
+# THIS GITHUB REPO IS FOR TO CLOSE SKILLS GAPS BY SELF LEARNING WITH AI
 ---------------------------
 # Thanos Setup for Kubernetes with Prometheus and Grafana